Counting friezes in type D_n: Friezes of type

 \begin{theorem}[\cite{Schiffler08}]The cluster variables of $D_n$ correspond to the (tagged) arcs in a once punctured $n$-gon.
 Moreover, the exchange relations are those of Figure \ref{figu::relations}.

 \end{theorem}

-Thus, as is noted in \cite{BM09}, a $D_n$ frieze is simply a choice of positive integer weight for each (tagged) arc in the punctured disk model, satisfying the relations of Figure \ref{figu::relations}.
+Thus, as is noted in \cite{BM09}, a $D_n$ frieze is simply a choice of positive integer weight for each (tagged) arc in the punctured disk model, satisfying the relations of Figure \ref{figu::relations} (and where boundary arcs are always assumed to have weight $1$).
 In the rest of the paper, this is the point of view from which we will view friezes.